-Take a bubble bath.
+Stress free homeschooling with a bubble bath.

 This is probably one of my all-time favorite things to do when I get moments alone.
-When my kids were younger it was simply hard for me to find alone-time…unless I was in the bathroom, that is.
+When my kids were younger it was simply hard for me to find alone time…unless I was in the bathroom, that is.
 I found this to be one of my favorite rituals of all time, and now a weekly bubble bath is my go-to for relaxation.

 Get a mani/pedi.

 I don’t get these done very often professionally because they’re just so much easier (and cheaper) to do on my own.
 But if I could pamper myself a little bit, I would choose to go out and get a mani-pedi with a group of girlfriends.
-Treating myself to this kind of reward makes it easier for me to look forward to homeschooling the upcoming week.
+Treating myself to this kind of reward makes it easier for me to look forward to homeschooling in the upcoming week.

-Hunt for a good book.
+Last stress free homeschooling tip: Hunt for a good book.

 Boy, do I love reading…but when do I have time for it?
 Yes, that is the question, indeed.
-So, I’ve oftentimes found myself curling up – and not to actually read a good book- but listen to one.
+So, I’ve oftentimes found myself curling up – and not to actually read a good book- but listening to one.
 That way, if I have to get up and put on a load of laundry or load the dishwasher, I’m still technically reading.

 I’ve found that audiobooks are my new favorite friend.
 Yet, there are just times I need to hold a paperback for pleasure’s sake, and I’ve learned to squeeze in time here and there in order to read books that are pleasurable to me.

 Hunting for the book is my favorite part of the process.
 I usually pull up Goodreads and search for whatever I’m into at the moment: French culture, Italian cuisine, memoirs.
 Then I locate books I think I might be interested in and load up my “want to read’ list.
-The next part of my process is heading over to my local public library website to locate the book and have it transferred to my local branch so that I can pick it up during the week (it’s only a short two-blocks away from my home so I usually walk there).
+The next part of my process is heading over to my local public library website to locate the book and have it transferred to my local branch so that I can pick it up during the week (it’s only a short two blocks away from my home so I usually walk there).
 My other (favorite) option is to find the ebook version and download it automatically on Axis360 or Overdrive.